 Click here for further information.

-Professional certificate: Successful completion of this tier (pass result) is equivalent to the Data Science Applications Fellowship subject.
+Successful completion of this tier (pass result) is equivalent to the Data Science Applications Fellowship subject which includes an assignment and exam.
 Upon completion, you will receive a Data Science Applications Professional Certificate digital badge and up to 312 CPD points.

 Certificate: Upon your successful completion of this tier (pass result for the assignment) you will receive a Data Science Applications Certificate digital badge and up to 182 CPD points.